-Associate Dean of Liberal Arts: Samantha McLin
+Associate Dean: Samantha McLin

 This Certificate is designed to provide a foundation of study in the graphic arts.
 Students who complete this certificate will be prepared to transfer to a four-year program or enter the workforce as an entry-level graphic designer.